Have questions? Call us now at 844-685-9200 for a Free Case Evaluation.

 Trident Asset Management is a third-party collection agency based in Atlanta, GA.
 Trident has received a large number of consumer complaints alleging that their collection tactics violate the Fair Debt Collections Practices Act (FDCPA).
 If Trident has contacted you about past due financial obligations, make sure you understand your rights before responding.

-According to the Better Business Bureau (BBB), Trident Asset Management was founded in Atlanta, GA in December 2007 as a Limited Liability Company.
+According to the Better Business Bureau (BBB), Trident Asset Management is a legitimate collection agency, founded in Atlanta, GA in December 2007 as a Limited Liability Company.
 The BBB established a profile page for Trident in February 2009.

 Trident’s website states that it is a “leader in the collection and servicing of non-performing consumer receivables.”
 Trident claims its success results from a combination of a “unique approach” to customer service with a highly experienced management team who has extensive experience in the collections and debt servicing business.